Cavallando/todoist-timer/README.md

 The Todoist Timer Integration is a Todoist UI Extension that offers the following functionality:

-- `/timers/start`: Starts a Timer and posts a comment on the Task
-- `/timers/stop`: Stops a Timer and posts a comment on the Task
+### Start Timer

+Starts a Timer for a given Task or Subtask.
+Once a Timer has been started, a comment is added to the Task for future reference.
+This feature can be disabled in the Extension's Settings. **Note:** The lapsed time is not currently displayed until the timer has been stopped.

+### Stop Timer

+Stops an active Timer on a given Task or Subtask.
+Once a Timer has been stopped, the Task is automatically closed and a comment is added to the Task showing the duration of the Timer.
+Auto-Closing and comments can be disabled in the Extension's Settings.

+### Settings

+Right now the extension supports two settings:

+- **Automatically close task when stopping timer**:
+  - Default: `enabled`
+  - Behavior: When enabled, tasks are automatically completeted when the Timer is stopped
+- **Track timer updates with comments**:
+  - Default: `enabled`
+  - Behavior: When enabled, comments are added to tasks automatically when the Timer is started or stopped

 ## Local Development